-Australis Personnel means all Australis Directors, officers, executives, employees, and where under an obligation to comply with this Policy, Third Party Representatives.
+Australis Personnel means all Australis directors, officers, executives, employees, agents, independent consultants, contractors and other Australis representatives

 Board means the board of Directors of the Company.

 Bribery means the giving, offering, promising, accepting or soliciting of a benefit, advantage or anything else of value (a) as an inducement for an action which is corrupt, illegal, unethical or a breach of trust; (b) to obtain an improper advantage or outcome; or (c) for any other improper purpose.